ShehbazAlam/CodeNinja/README.md

 # CodeNinja

 ## Introduction
-A Personal Portfolio Website for Programmers and Youtubers.
+A Personal Portfolio Website for Everyome.
-This Website Showcases your Projects and Skills and also gives you the ability to create and publish Blogs and Video Tutorials on your own Personal Portfolio site.
+Showcase your Projects, Skills and Portfolio and engage with learners by creating and publishing Blogs and Video Tutorials on your own Personal Portfolio site.

 ### Overview